-Unipolar major depression in pregnant women: Clinical features, consequences, assessment, and diagnosis
+Unipolar major depression during pregnancy: Epidemiology, clinical features, assessment, and diagnosis

 Diagnosis and management of late-life unipolar depression

 Diagnosis of psychiatric disorders in patients with cancer

 Management of psychiatric disorders in patients with cancer

-Postpartum psychosis: Epidemiology, clinical manifestations, assessment, and diagnosis
+Postpartum psychosis: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis

 Treatment of postpartum psychosis